vmware-archive/salty-vagrant/README.rst

     Path on the guest box that config and bootstrap files will be copied to before placing in the salt directories

+pillar_data
+    Get pillar data that has been set (this is read only because data should be set using the ``pillar`` command referenced below)

 verbose          (true/false)
     Prints bootstrap script output to screen